SaadAhmedJamal/SaadAhmedJamal/README.md

 ### Hi there 👋

-I am Saad Ahmed Jamal and currently persuing master degree in Copernicus Digital Earth from University of Salzburg and University of South Brittany.
+I am Saad Ahmed Jamal and I did my master degree in Copernicus Digital Earth from University of Salzburg and University of South Brittany.
 Feel free to view my work on [my eportfolio: Click here](https://saadahmedjamal.github.io/)

 🔭 Data science for earth observation